micromdm/micro2nano/docs/operations-guide.md

 * UDIDs to migrate (comma separated)

-Common-separated list of UDIDs to migrate, ignoring all others.
+Comma-separated list of UDIDs to migrate, ignoring all others.
 Will migrate all UDIDs if none are specified.

 #### -url string